The Employment Law & HR Summit: New York

 Noga Rosenthal is an active member of the International Association of Privacy Professionals (IAPP), where she has served on several committees.
 Her engagement in the privacy community demonstrates her commitment to continuous learning and staying at the forefront of industry developments.

-Nicholas Corsano focuses his practice on federal and state labor and employment litigation and counseling.
-Mr. Corsano advises and counsels clients on employment disputes involving Title VII, ADEA, ADA, FLSA, and related state/local statutes pertaining to wage and hour laws, discrimination, harassment and other employment regulations.
-He has experience handling single-plaintiff and class and collective actions brought through alternative dispute resolution programs, state and federal courts, and before administrative agencies.
-Mr. Corsano also counsels clients on complex employment agreements, helps implement tailored policies and procedures, and conducts trainings to promote a more inclusive workplace.
+Nicholas Corsano focuses his practice on labor and employment litigation and counseling.
+Mr. Corsano represents clients in federal and state employment disputes alleging discrimination, harassment, retaliation, breach of contract, whistleblowing, trade secret misappropriation, restrictive covenant violations, wage and hour class actions and other employment matters.
+He has experience handling actions brought through alternative dispute resolution programs, state and federal courts, and before administrative agencies.
+Mr. Corsano also counsels clients on a variety or labor and employment matters such as leave requirements, disability accommodations, complex employment agreements, employment policies and procedures, employee discharge and discipline and he conducts trainings to combat harassment and promote a more inclusive workplace.

 Sarah is a partner in Shipman’s Labor & Employment Practice Group and the Chair of Shipman’s Cannabis Team.
 Sarah takes a 360-degree, results-driven approach to client service, considering her clients’ budget, business values, risk appetite, reputation, and concerns for precedent-setting action.
 She regularly represents clients across all industries on a broad array of personnel matters, including accommodations and leaves of absence, complaints of discrimination and harassment, compensation, termination, and severance, with a focus on risk mitigation and optimizing business operations.
 She also has experience counseling organizations through state and federal investigations and conducting internal investigations into discrimination and harassment complaints.
 Beyond Sarah’s employment practice, she has a thriving cannabis practice, counseling businesses across all parts of the supply chain on licensing, compliance, and personnel matters.